 Fourth, the need for a strong honest broker between Greece and Turkey was certified by the decisive role played by the USA at the time in preventing the war.

-It was only the shuttle diplomacy between Greece and Turkey by the U.S., as NATO’s largest military power, which halted the escalations and returned the situation to an enduring and frosty stalemate.
+It was only the shuttle diplomacy between Greece and Turkey by the U.S., as NATO’s largest military power, that halted the escalations and returned the situation to an enduring and frosty stalemate.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!